 Jeff Litton, Naturalist/Certified Photo Instructor

 Lindblad Expeditions-National Geographic is once again sailing to the breathtaking Belize Barrier Reef and venturing inland in search of elusive jaguars and mystical Mayan ruins.
-In 2022, experience this stunning geography aboard the National Geographic Sea Lion, a 62-guest expedition vessel once likened to Jacques Cousteau’s Calypso by National Geographic author Andrew Evans.
+Experience this stunning geography aboard the National Geographic Sea Lion, a 62-guest expedition vessel once likened to Jacques Cousteau’s Calypso by National Geographic author Andrew Evans.

 When we silence the engines and pause our excited conversations, a tranquil symphony emerges from the gently swaying canopy and undulating surf.
 Listen (sound on!) for a preview of your Belizean escape.